Don't miss out on Dr. Sharol's newsletters: Get notices of herbal conferences, any book giveaways and new articles released each month.

 Using Parasitic Worms To Treat Autoimmune Disease

 ∞ Using parasitic worms to treat autoimmune disease is one of the more fascinating and controversial treatments I have shared with you.
-Many people have self-treated with various types of parasitic worms as a therapy for a variety of autoimmune diseases, allergies and other inflammatory conditions.
+Many people have self-treated with various types of parasitic worms or perhaps I should say helminths, as a therapy for a variety of autoimmune diseases, allergies and other inflammatory conditions.
 Some practitioners have been brave enough to use this worm therapy with their patients also.
 Surprising as it might seem, there have been some great outcomes.
 Reaserch on a variety of autoimmune illness additionally looks quite promising.
 Many people find this shocking or at least unusual.
 I have been quite intrigued as I have watched this therapy evolve over the recent years and decided it was time to share this compelling information with my readers.
 I will update you with additional information as I learn more abotu this interesting treatment.

 Why Use Parasitic Worms To Treat Autoimmune Disease?